jwheelo1/Ecen4763Assignment11/cryptography/rsa/README.md

     - After initializing the dictionary, call any necessary functions to initialize p, q, phi, e, n, and d.
 If any are invalid, they will remain None.
     - prime_size dictates the largest prime number you will be using in your encryption.
 - The function encrypt(self, plain_text) return the encryption of the plain_text, update rsa['encrypted'] and rsa['message']
+    - RSA gives a list of numbers for each character, so the encryption will be an array containing integers.
+    - example: [274625, 159618, 300763, 218426, 328509, 279634, 357911]
 - The function decrypt(self, cipher_text) return the decrypted cipher_text, update rsa['decrypted']
+    - cipher_text will be in the same form as the encryption above
+    - this should return a string.
 - The function get_data(self) return the dictionary self.rsa
 - The function get_public_key(self) return public key in tuple form (e, n)
 - The function get_private_key(self) return private key in tuple form (d, n)

 ## Tests

-- Check if the various strings can be encrypted and decrypted
+- Check if the various strings can be encrypted and decrypted, resulting in the original string
-- Check if digits can be encrypted and decrypted
+- Check for values of p, q, e, and phi follow the descriptions given in the rsa slides
-- Check if special characters can be encrypted and decrypted
+- Check that private and public keys are correct
+- Check with various prime_size parameters

 ## Corner Cases